VijaySanas3/Employee-Attrition-Analysis-Project/README.md

 3. **Amazon Sales Report.pdf**: This PDF contains a summary report of the analysis.

 ### Steps to Analyze Data:
-- Open the `Amazon Dataset.csv` in Excel to inspect and clean the data.
+- Open the Attrition Dataset.csv in Excel for data inspection and cleaning.
-- Transform and load the dataset into Power BI.
+- Load the dataset into Power BI for transformation and analysis.
-- Explore the interactive visualizations and insights in the dashboard.
+- Explore the interactive dashboard to gain insights into employee attrition.

 ## Contributing
 Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps:

-1. Fork the repository.
+Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+Create a new branch (git checkout -b feature-branch).
-3. Commit your changes (`git commit -m 'Add some feature'`).
+Commit your changes (git commit -m 'Add feature').
-4. Push to the branch (`git push origin feature-branch`).
+Push to the branch (git push origin feature-branch).
-5. Create a new Pull Request.
+Open a Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.